• Home >

 24" 25 20 15 11 10 5 5

-CPVC duct is extruded from Corzan® CPVC compounds.
-Fittings are fabricated from Corzan® CPVC duct and/or sheet stock material manufactured with Corzan® compounds.
+CPVC duct is extruded from FM4910 specification tested Corzan® CPVC compounds as manufactured by Lubrizol Advanced Materials, Inc. Fittings are fabricated from Corzan® CPVC duct material manufactured with Corzan® compounds.

 Standard specifications for Harrison rigid CPVC duct, pipe, fittings and fabrication